cosmos/interchain-security/docs/docs/adrs/adr-009-soft-opt-out.md

 ## Context

 Some small validators may not have the resources needed to validate all consumer chains.
-Therefore a need exists to allow the bottom _% of validators to opt-out of validating a consumer chain.
-Meaning downtime infractions for relevant validators are dropped without ever reaching the provider.
+Therefore a need exists to allow the bottom `x%` of validators to opt-out of validating a consumer chain.
+Meaning downtime infractions for these validators are dropped without ever reaching the provider.

 This document specifies a modification to the ccv protocol which allows the bottom x% of the validator set by power to opt out of validating consumer chains without being jailed or otherwise punished for it.
 The feature is implemented with entirely consumer-side code.